Non-commutative nature of $\ell$-adic vanishing cycles: Introduction

-\sssec{} In particular, in \cite{ef18}, the author works over a field $\kk$ of characteristic zero and considers a function $f:X\to \aff{1}{\kk}$.
-He shows that the vanishing cohomology of $f$ \emph{together with its monodromy action} can be recovered as the periodic cyclic homology of the dg category of $f^{-1}(0)$, with the extra datum given by a \emph{Getzler-Gauss-Manin connection}.
+In particular, let $W$ be a complex smooth quasi-projective variety and $f: W \to \bbA^{1}_{\bbC}$ a regular map.
+In \cite{ef18}, it is proven that the vanishing cohomology of $f$ \emph{together with its monodromy action} can be recovered as the periodic cyclic homology of the singularity category of $f^{-1}(0)$, with the extra datum given by a \emph{Getzler--Gauss--Manin connection}.
 The latter was introduced in \cite{kkp08} and written down explicitly in \cite{shk14}.